wagtail/wagtail/docs/contributing/security.md

 At any given time, the Wagtail team provides official security support for several versions of Wagtail:

-- The master development branch, hosted on GitHub, which will become the next release of Wagtail, receives security support.
+- The ``main`` development branch, hosted on GitHub, which will become the next release of Wagtail, receives security support.
 - The two most recent Wagtail release series receive security support.
   For example, during the development cycle leading to the release of Wagtail 2.6, support will be provided for Wagtail 2.5 and Wagtail 2.4.
 Upon the release of Wagtail 2.6, Wagtail 2.4's security support will end.